MOI Scoop

 Indeed tells a story we can all relate to: the dreaded job search.
 But with oversized suits, giant resumes, and even a cow, they advertise their new AI job search agent in spectacular fashion, bringing out both the humor and the pains of the experience.

-Image and article courtesy © Muse by Clios
+Image and article courtesy © Indeed,

 Willow Wealth (renamed from Yieldstreet) takes the classic story of Humpty Dumpty and spins it on its head.
 Reimagined as Hampton Dumpty, a man with a giant egg for a head, they use the tale to represent the volatility and stability of the public and private market relationship.

-Image and article courtesy © Little Black Book
+Image and article courtesy © Willow wealth,

-Image and article courtesy © Muse by Clios
+Image and article courtesy © IKEA,

 Indeed tells a story we can all relate to: the dreaded job search.
 But with oversized suits, giant resumes, and even a cow, they advertise their new AI job search agent in spectacular fashion, bringing out both the humor and the pains of the experience.

-Image and article courtesy © Muse by Clios
+Image and article courtesy © Indeed,

 Willow Wealth (renamed from Yieldstreet) takes the classic story of Humpty Dumpty and spins it on its head.
 Reimagined as Hampton Dumpty, a man with a giant egg for a head, they use the tale to represent the volatility and stability of the public and private market relationship.

-Image and article courtesy © Little Black Book
+Image and article courtesy © Willow wealth,

 Putting a chaotic spin on a holiday classic—The Twelve Days of Christmas—Ikea shows what it’d really be like if somebody received the gifts in the carol.
 So, why not just buy them Ikea instead?

-Image and article courtesy © thebusinessmagnets
+Image and article courtesy © IKEA,

-Image and article courtesy © DramaBox
+Image and article courtesy © DramaBox,

 The Grinch becoming a meme in 2025?
 That wasn't on our Bingo card.
 The official Dr. Seuss TikTok account has had a full Grinchmas takeover, with a series of holiday-themed videos, popular YouTube show parodies, and pop culture references, bringing the iconic character into modern digital life.

-Image and article courtesy © Dr Seuss, TikTok
+Image and article courtesy © Dr Seuss,

 Attention spans are waning and stories are going bitesize.
 Just check out these 'micro dramas' from Singapore-based company, DramaBox.
 Considered the 'next big thing' in streaming, these episodes run at just 1-3 minutes long each.
 And viewers are hooked!

-Image and article courtesy © DramaBox
+Image and article courtesy © DramaBox,

 The Grinch becoming a meme in 2025?
 That wasn't on our Bingo card.
 The official Dr. Seuss TikTok account has had a full Grinchmas takeover, with a series of holiday-themed videos, popular YouTube show parodies, and pop culture references, bringing the iconic character into modern digital life.

-Image and article courtesy © Dr Seuss, TikTok
+Image and article courtesy © Dr Seuss,

 How brands tell their stories has changed.
 It's no longer about polished, controlled narratives.
 Instead, brands are starting to think less like businesses and more like creators – prioritizing stories that feel human.